-right way.

-Looking

-more broadly

-two massive

-issues confront
+Looking more broadly two massive issues confront us.
+Economically we are in a big mess.

-So far the Labour Party under Ed Miliband and Ed Balls have failed to present a coherent solution based on protecting public services and attacking the sources of the problem - greed, inequaltiy, out-of-control bankers, short-sighted and under-regulated capitalism.
+So far the Labour Party under Ed Miliband and Ed Balls have failed to present a coherent solution based on protecting public services and attacking the sources of the problem - greed, inequaltiy, out-ofcontrol bankers, short-sighted and under-regulated capitalism.
 Eds, if you need a steer, ask UNISON.